Viva-con-Agua/documentation/content/collections/concepts/deployment.md

 # Startup and controll the Pool² scripts

-For setup the Pool² itself, you can use the [pool2-deployment-scripts]() that can be easy downloades over [github]().
-Please noticethat the scripts creates a folder in the upper directory if you dont use the docker-group and start the script with `sudo` this folder can only access by root.
+For setup the Pool² itself, you can use the [pool2-deployment-scripts](https://github.com/Viva-con-Agua/pool2-deployment-scripts) that can be easy downloades over [github]().
+In the case of develop, you need the develop branch.
+Please notice that the scripts creates a folder in the upper directory if you dont use the docker-group and start the script with `sudo` this folder can only access by root.
 On staging, we create a folder Pool and copy the reposetory directly in this folder.
 On linux you can do this with:
 ```
 	mkdir ~/Pool
 	cd ~/Pool